mskhc/dev1/content/en/blog/_posts/2024-09-25-swap-ga-graduation/2024-09-25-swap-ga-graduation.md

 #### Current eviction limitations

-Because evictions are out-of-scope for this feature, the eviction manager would remain swap-unaware.
+For both Linux and Windows nodes, the eviction manager is not aware of how much of the swap storage is used.

 Let X be the memory threshold below which the kernel initiates swapping.
 This means that most probably either one of the two behaviors will take place: